priya22102210/face-mask-detection/README.md

 python detect_mask.py
 ```

-This will start the face mask detection process and display the results in real-time.
+This script will analyze the input images or video frames and provide real-time visualization of the results.

 ## Contributing